-Broadly, depending on the terms of the Notes (and bearing in mind that different terms may apply to different types of Underlying Assets and where specified to be applicable in the relevant Pricing Supplement), the Issuer may take one or more of the following actions in order to deal with the effect of the events outlined above:
+Broadly, depending on the terms of the Notes (and bearing in mind that different terms may apply to different types of Underlying Assets and where specified to be applicable in the relevant Pricing Supplement), the Issuer may but is not required to take one or more of the following actions in order to deal with the effect of the events outlined above:

 - (a) Adjustments to the terms and conditions of the Notes: The Issuer may adjust the terms and conditions of the Notes to account for the economic effect of the external event on the Underlying Asset(s) or (where applicable in relation to the particular Notes) on its hedging arrangements, and to preserve the original economic objective and rationale of the Notes.
-This may include adjustments to the amount(s) payable and/or any variable relevant to payment under the Notes. - (b) Substitution of the Underlying Asset(s): In respect of Share Securities, Share Basket Securities and Reverse Convertible Securities (in each case where "Share Substitution" is specified to be applicable in the relevant Pricing Supplement), following an Extraordinary Event or Additional Disruption Event (in each case as described above), the Issuer may substitute the Underlying Asset(s) with a replacement asset satisfying the criteria set out in the applicable Terms and Conditions.
-The Issuer may also make adjustments to the terms and conditions of the Notes to account for such event and the replacement of the original Underlying Asset, and to preserve the original economic objective and rationale of the Notes. - Early redemption and/or payment of the Early Redemption Amount: (c) In certain situations, if the Issuer determines that no adjustment to the terms and conditions would lead to a commercially reasonable result, or the Underlying Asset(s) cannot be replaced with a suitable substitute asset, replacement index or replacement reference rate, as the case may be (if applicable), or it would be unlawful or would contravene applicable licensing requirements for the Issuer to perform the relevant determinations or calculations or an adjustment spread is or would be a benchmark, index or other price source that would subject the Issuer or the Calculation Agent to material additional regulatory obligations (if applicable), the Issuer may either (i) early redeem the Notes or (ii) redeem the Notes on maturity, in each case by payment of the Early Redemption Amount instead of the Final Redemption Amount as the case may be, and no other amounts shall be payable in respect of the Notes on account of interest or otherwise following such determination by the Issuer, provided that, in respect of Instalment Notes, notwithstanding the occurrence of such an event, each Instalment Amount scheduled to be paid (but unpaid) on an Instalment Date falling on or after the early redemption of the Notes shall continue to be paid on such Instalment Date.
+This may include adjustments to the amount(s) payable and/or any variable relevant to payment under the Notes. - (b) Substitution of the Underlying Asset(s): In respect of Share Securities, Share Basket Securities and Reverse Convertible Securities (in each case where "Share Substitution" is specified to be applicable in the relevant Pricing Supplement), following an Extraordinary Event or Additional Disruption Event, the Issuer may substitute the Underlying Asset(s) with a replacement asset satisfying the criteria set out in the applicable Terms and Conditions.
+The Issuer may also make adjustments to the terms and conditions of the Notes to account for such event and the replacement of the original Underlying Asset, and to preserve the original economic objective and rationale of the Notes. - (c) Early redemption and/or payment of the Early Redemption Amount: In certain situations, if the Issuer determines that no adjustment to the terms and conditions would lead to a commercially reasonable result, or the Underlying Asset(s) cannot be replaced with a suitable substitute asset, replacement index or replacement reference rate, as the case may be (if applicable), the Issuer may early redeem the Notes by payment of the Early Redemption Amount instead of the Final Redemption Amount, as the case may be, and no other amounts shall be payable in respect of the Notes on account of interest or otherwise following such determination by the Issuer.
 See "How is the Early Redemption Amount calculated?" below.